dmortimer101/Telescope_Simulator/README.md

 ### 4. End to end astrophotography simulator
 <img src="https://github.com/dmortimer101/Telescope_Simulator/blob/master/Images/diffraction_limited_Jupiter_atm_perturbed_Jupiter_RegiStax_Jupiter.gif?raw=true" width="600" height="200" />

  Left: Diffraction limited image.
 Middle: individual atmospherically perturbed frames.
-Right: result of processing middle frames in RegiStax
+Right: result of processing middle frames in RegiStax.

  The output images can be used as simulated data for astrophotography image processing tools such as RegiStax to test how good an image can be recovered for given seeing conditions and a given number of images.